Laurent147/cypress-qatouch/README.md

 * **projectKeys** and **testRunKeys** can be used to filter creation of folders/files to a sub-set of projects and test runs which your api key has access to.
 If omitted, the script will pull all.

 * **isCucumber** flag is used to determine whether to create cucumber style test case files or regular one. *See using Gherkin / Cucumber section below*

+* **downloadSteps** flag is used to enable downloading BDD test case steps from QA touch, mergin require testrun key required for reporting and insert that into the `.feature` file (instead of the BDD template).
+  * If the `.feature` file already exist, the content will be replaced by QA Touch content if different.
+  * Step definition files are not checked or updated.
+  * ⚠️ **isCucumber** must be **true**

 * **fileExt** determines the file extension for the test case scripts.
 If isCucumber is set to true then this would be the file extension for the step definition file.